-Spurs center Pau Gasol breaks finger during pregame warmups
+Spurs C Gasol breaks finger during warmups, out indefinitely

-SAN ANTONIO (AP) — Spurs center Pau Gasol has broken his finger during pregame warmups and is not playing against the Denver Nuggets.
+SAN ANTONIO (AP) — Spurs center Pau Gasol is out indefinitely after breaking his left ring finger during pregame warmups Thursday night.

+Gasol missed San Antonio’s 118-104 victory over the Denver Nuggets.
+He was slated to start but left the court clutching his left hand before the national anthem.
+He had X-rays, which revealed a fractured finger on his non-shooting hand.

 The team said there is no timeline for Gasol’s return.